TACC-Cloud/tapis-cli/TESTING.md

 ## Installation

+04-10-2019 | The latest Docker image build of `master` is now always available as `tacc/tapis-cli-ng:latest` within 15-30 minutes after a commit is pushed to `master`.
+This is now accomplished via a Travis CLI workflow rather than by manual intervention by the developers.

 20-09-2019 | The CLI is installable from git checkout
   - It must be installable in **editable** mode (`pip install -e .`)